-Lisbon's Neighbourhoods
+Lisbon's Neighborhoods

 Lisbon is divided into several clearly distinguishable neighbourhoods.
 To really get to know Portugal’s capital, you’ll need to spend time exploring each one of these districts.

 In addition to these traditional areas, there are two very modern areas of Lisbon.
 The first is called Marquess of Pombal Square (Praça do Marquês de Pombal) and its surroundings.
-The second is the area around the Park of the Nations (Parque das Nações), which was constructed for the 1998 Lisbon World Exposition.
+The second is the area around the Park of the Nations (Parque das Nações), which was built for the 1998 Lisbon World Exposition.

 Neighbourhoods